mhrosas/mhrosas.github.io/CAenSevilla.md

 > the maximal cells of a fan subdividing a cone, and are zero outside this cone.
 > This database provides a full description of some small multiplicity functions from representation theory that are
 > piecewise quasipolynomial in this sense.
 This includes or will include families of  Littlewood-Richardson
-> coefficients, Kronecker coefficients, Plethysm coefficients and alike
+> coefficients, Kronecker coefficients, Plethysm coefficients and alike.

+- Adrian Lillo has written some source code for the record-presrving  bijection and the various statistics appearing in
+- our work on record codes and parking functions. (https://github.com/adrianlillo/weary_drivers)

 <H2> Estudiantes y visitantes:</H2>